hjellinek/ctk-core/docs/README-IntroAtCommandLine.txt

  so if you have a use for them you'll want to archive them or move them somewhere.
 The CTK doesn't use these files at all, they are a pure "maybe useful" convenience.

+There's a rudimentary bash script ("ctk") which will handle moving aside your existing target/ dir on successive runs and running the CTK; you can edit that to add property settings.

-Next: the maven-generated 'site' packaging generates cross-referenced/cross-linked source and test code and javadoc in HTML, and adds in HTML test reports with links from the failre messages directly into that source tree.
+What's Next: the maven-generated 'site' packaging generates cross-referenced/cross-linked source and test code and javadoc in HTML, and adds in HTML test reports with links from the failre messages directly into that source tree.
 We'll have a quick on-ramp to that soon, but there may be enough information already avaliable in the docs on the github site